The Cost of Recycling and the Waste Recycling Industry

 Current government legislation aims to reduce landfill content across all states by reprocessing more domestic, commercial and industrial waste thereby reducing landfill.

-To encourage reprocessing they are pushing up the cost of landfill with levies and charges such as the Carbon Pricing Mechanism (CPM), thereby making it too expensive to dispose at landfill sites in the normal fashion with common waste materials.
+To encourage reprocessing they are pushing up the cost of landfill with levies and charges such as the Victorian Goverment's Waste Levy, thereby making it more expensive to dispose at landfill sites in the normal fashion with common waste materials.

-In short the consumer will pay more for direct landfill and less to recycle.
+In short the consumer will pay more for direct landfill making reprocessing and recycling a cheaper or economically viable option.

 Industries reprocessing waste are growing each year as various recycled products become economically viable through new technology.
 These new technologies have seen more and more of our waste put to good use in new products that are created using less raw materials and non-renewable resources.

-The average person does not realise the sorted material Eastern Recycling processes at its transfer station in Ringwood has associated costs - few materials are cheap to handle and dispose of.
+The average person does not realise the sorted material Eastern Recycling processes at its transfer station in Ringwood has associated costs - few materials are cheap to handle and dispose of, even recyclables.

 Most processing facilities charge us for delivery and some are great distances away as nobody wants to live next to them.
 The reason they charge us is to cover their costs for the infrastructure, internal handling and sorting, transport, research and development of new processes, insurances, registration and depreciation and maintenance of equipment.